mozilla/deepspeech-playbook/CONTINUOUS_INTEGRATION.md

 3. So, to test that they are working, we need to make a change to the `DeepSpeech` repository that triggers one of those events.
 Here, will create a `push` event because it's easier to demonstrate.
 Navigate to the repository's Code listing.
 This should be at `https://github.com/{USERNAME}/DeepSpeech`.
 Add a file called `test-workflow.txt` containing dummy text and commit the change.
 This should trigger a `push` event, and the _Workflows_ will activate.
 You can monitor the _Workflows_ executing from the repository's Actions page.
 This is at `https://github.com/{USERNAME}/DeepSpeech/actions`.

+It's good to be aware that the first time that your GitHub Actions run, the _Workflow_ will take around four hours to execute.
+This is due to the TensorFlow build cache.
+Subsequent runs will be much shorter; typically we have seen them take just over an hour to execute.

 [Home](README.md) | [Previous - Examples of using DeepSpeech](EXAMPLES.md)